ksamuk/website/content/home/about.md

 # About

-I am an evolutionary geneticist and my work is focused on the interaction of natural selection, recombination and gene flow.
+I am an evolutionary geneticist and my work is focused on the interaction of natural selection, recombination, and gene flow.
 I am particularly interested in how the tension between these processes shapes the trajectory of adaptive evolution and speciation.
-I enjoy approaching scientific problems from multiple angles and use a range of techniques in my research, including population genomics, experimental evolution, computer simulations and meta-analysis.
+I enjoy approaching scientific problems from multiple angles and use a range of techniques in my research, including population genomics, experimental evolution, computer simulations, and meta-analysis.

 I also have a long-standing interest in the evolution of the brain and behavior.
 I am interested in exploring approaches for applying modern genomic methods to classic behavioral questions.

 I am currently a Postdoctoral Associate in Mohamed Noor's lab at Duke University.